... to ensure that everyone gets the attention they deserve

 - We recognize that sometimes taxpayers choose not to go-it-alone and often prefer to be represented.
 And many believe they can neither afford nor do they want to retain a licensed tax attorney, who may or may not be the appropriate talent to address their concerns.
 So, they turn to their CPA or IRS enrolled agent who prepared their tax returns and discover that these individuals are not authorized to represent their tax deficiency or other interests before the Tax Court.
 Enter the United States Tax Court Practitioner.

-- Our Apprenticeship | Federal Tax Litigation Program is designed for both the socially-conscious and the ambitious tax professional.
+- Our Apprenticeship | Federal Tax Litigation and Trial Practice Program is designed for both the socially-conscious and the ambitious tax professional.
 There is a great opportunity to reap substantial fees and also perform a valuable public service.
 Either/or, it depends entirely on you as to what uses you make of the training we provide.

 Preliminary Program Structure

-- The courtroom-student trial practice component of the apprenticeship occurs during the Fall, Winter and Spring Trial Sessions of the U.S. Tax Court.
-(Classes also convene during the summer months although the Court is recessed.)
-Each apprentice is assigned to assist at the free tax clinic we support.
-They go to work under the supervision of a USTCP soon after they begin the program.
-The apprentice gets a real-world experience surrounding their studies at TLI.
+- The courtroom-student litigation and trial practice component of the apprenticeship occurs during the Fall, Winter and Spring Trial Sessions of the U.S. Tax Court.
+(Classes also convene during the summer months as well although the Court is recessed.)
+Each Apprentice is assigned to assist at the free tax clinic we support.
+And one or two opt to intern with the TLI Litigation Services Group.They go to work under the supervision of a USTCP soon after they begin the program.
+The Apprentice gets a real-world experience surrounding their studies at TLI.
 It is an exciting activity and offers early insight into what a career as a USTCP aka Tax Litigation Counsel is actually like.
-The apprentice gets to work remotely and in-person with both low-income (pro bono) and non-qualified clients who have docketed cases in U.S. Tax Court.
+The Apprentice gets to work remotely and in-person with both low-income (pro bono) and non-qualified clients who have docketed cases in U.S. Tax Court.
 Look to the green sheets at https://www.ustaxcourt.gov/trial_sessions.html for the schedule of calendar call dates and in-person pro bono proceedings when the Tax Court convenes in various cities during 2026.

-In-Person Honolulu, Hawai'i U.S. Tax Court Proceedings
+In-Person U.S. Tax Court Pro Bono Practice

 - Our in-person Honolulu U.S. Tax Court component begins tentatively on Monday, June 1, 2026 and concludes on Thursday, June 4, 2026.
 Participating Apprentices depart from their respective local airports enroute to Honolulu, Hawai'i.
 The Court is tentatively scheduled to convene on Wednesday, June 3, 2026.
-Pro bono representatives will arrive at the Court in time for the 9:30 a.m.
+Pro bono representatives should arrive at the Court in time for the 9:30 a.m.
 HT Calendar Call.
 They will assist low-income clients who appear to answer their calendar call and other unrepresented taxpayers who qualify under IRS guidelines for free services.
 The expenses for airfare and hotel accommodations are covered by the Tax Law Institute.
 Apprentices are responsible for the provision of their own meals.

 Who Should Apply?